awabasif1/gyrobot/BUILD_GUIDE.md

 your kernel's output.

 **Step 4 — Get a detection model exported and running via TensorRT.**
-Take a small pretrained detector (YOLOv8n is a reasonable choice — on a Nano 2GB, avoid anything larger; even YOLOv8n may need FP16 to run comfortably), export it to ONNX, then convert to a TensorRT engine using `trtexec` (included in JetPack).
-This conversion step is the most memory-hungry part of the whole project on a 2GB board — make sure your swap file from Week 0 is active, and expect it to take noticeably longer than it would on a desktop GPU.
+Take a small pretrained detector (YOLOv8n is a reasonable choice) export it to ONNX, then convert to a TensorRT engine using `trtexec` (part of the standalone TensorRT SDK you installed in Week 0).
+Your laptop's discrete GPU almost certainly has more headroom than the Jetson Nano 2GB this project originally targeted, so you have more room to experiment with model size and precision (FP16 is still worth doing for the latency win, but it's no longer the only way to make the model fit).
 Write a C++ wrapper that loads the engine and runs inference on a single test image.
 Goal: correct detections on a static image before worrying about real-time video.

 **Step 5 — Wire capture → preprocess → inference into one pipeline.**
-Combine steps 1, 3, and 4 into a continuous loop processing live camera frames.
+Combine steps 1, 3, and 4 into a continuous loop processing live frames from the ESP32-CAM's network stream.
 Add CUDA-events-based timing around each stage (capture, preprocess, inference) so you have real numbers, not guesses.
 Goal: a live window showing detections with a per-stage latency readout.

 **Step 6 — Extract a target and shape it into a command.**
 From the detection output, compute the target's position, convert it into a